nisheetpatel/resources/src/site/notes/00 Resources - Home.md

 # Resources

-This is the home page for all the resources.
+This is the home page for all the resources that I have found useful at some point during my career.

 - [[01 Reinforcement Learning\|01 Reinforcement Learning]]
 - [[02 Programming\|02 Programming]]